 If something is upsetting you in an international long distance relationship, you can’t hold it in.
 You have to speak about it and ultimately that will make you stronger.

 Obviously.
 You need to see each other.
 When on different continents, our goal is to visit each other every 3-4 months.

 You need to have a level of flexibility, yet still a firm goal to look forward to.
 We switch off who is the one flying each time to make it fair in terms of money, which brings me to…

 What a tip right?
 My number one tip is to win the lottery!
 But forreal, international LDRs are expensive as hell.

 Do what you can to save money (i.e. staying at the other person’s house during visits), and have open conversations about money and budgeting and expectations.
 It won’t work if you are operating on completely different budgets.

 I highly, highly, highly recommend making an account on Transferwise, which lets you transfer money internationally without banks’ transfer fees, and at the market exchange rate.
-I’ve used Transferwise for seven years and saved SO much money.
+I’ve used Transferwise for many years and saved SO much money.

 When we visit each other, whoever’s home currency it is usually pays for most things – that way the other person avoids excessive bank fees.
 We use a free app called Tricount to track who owes what.
 At the end of the trip, we pay the other person back via Transferwise.

 There’s no getting around the fact that international long distance relationships are expensive, but those are some small ways we reduce expenses.

 This is the foundation of every relationship, let alone an international long distance relationship.
 If you have trust issues, you won’t make it a day.